Detroit Police Scanner Encryption: Motor City's Information Blackout

 Provide credentialed journalists with real-time access, similar to press pools for other sensitive coverage.

-A 5-10 minute delay preserves breaking news value while addressing immediate tactical concerns—unlike Chicago's 30-minute delay which is "almost useless."
+A 5-10 minute delay preserves most breaking news value while reducing tactical exposure.
+Chicago uses a 30-minute delay, which journalists there have called almost useless.

 Emergency Override